admwln/some-teams/README.md

-#Some Teams
+# Some Teams
+## by Adam Welin

 This website is a hand-in assignment for Yrgo WU23.
-The following requirements have been given:
+Deadline 2023-10-06.

+### Requirements

->The data you will be using is in data.php.
+- [x] The data you will be using is in data.php.

->Create a index.php file, which uses other .php files to create a web page.
+- [x] Create a index.php file, which uses other .php files to create a web page.

->one file should contain a html head section which links to a .css file.
+- [x] one file should contain a html head section which links to a .css file.

->one file should echo the total number of teams in the data.
+- [x] one file should echo the total number of teams in the data.

->another file should print out all the data into a nice html table.
+- [x] another file should print out all the data into a nice html table.

->and the last file should display all the unique city values that exists in the data.
+- [x] and the last file should display all the unique city values that exists in the data.

->The project should not print any HTML within PHP strings.
+- [x] The project should not print any HTML within PHP strings.

->The project should not include any coding errors, warning or notices.
+- [x] The project should not include any coding errors, warning or notices.

->The repository should have at least 7 commits and not just one big commit.
+- [x] The repository should have at least 7 commits and not just one big commit.

->The repository should contain a README.md file with documentation.
+- [x] The repository should contain a README.md file with documentation.

->The repository should contain a LICENSE file.
+- [] The repository should contain a LICENSE file.
 Preferably MIT.